-- Collect EDTA plasma sample - Chill sample within 3 hours of collection otherwise slow degradation will progressively occur making it impossible to compare the result with future test - Centrifuge prior to shipping to laboratory (gravity separated or whole blood samples can be shipped as long as they remain chilled and do not freeze) - Ship to laboratory using guaranteed overnight delivery in chilled packaging (freeze centrifuged plasma if delivery is delayed)
+- Collect EDTA plasma sample - Chill sample within 3 hours of collection otherwise slow degradation will progressively occur making it impossible to compare the result with future tests - Centrifuge prior to shipping to laboratory (gravity separated or whole blood samples can be shipped as long as they remain chilled and do not freeze) - Ship to laboratory using guaranteed overnight delivery in chilled packaging (freeze centrifuged plasma if delivery is delayed)

 As long as valid, seasonally adjusted reference ranges are used, testing basal ACTH has greatest accuracy for diagnosis of PPID during the period of the summer/autumn increase in pituitary activity.
 Thus when borderline or unexpected results are obtained then retesting between August and October maximises sensitivity and specificity of testing (Copas et al. 2012, McGowan et al. 2013).
-Alternatively, the thyrotropin releasing hormone (TRH) stimulation test can be used as described below.
+Alternatively, between December and June inclusive, the thyrotropin releasing hormone (TRH) stimulation test can be used as described below.

 TRH Stimulation Test - has been shown to have higher diagnostic accuracy than measurement of resting ACTH (Beech et al 2007).
-However, TRH stimulation results in normal horses show seasonal variation like basal ACTH concentrations, with particularly high results during the autumn period.
-Until recently the TRH stimulation test was avoided during the autumn in the absence of appropriate reference intervals during those autumn months.
-However, Amanda Adams from the University of Kentucky conducted TRH stimulation tests in normal horses in every month of the year, and has calculated seasonal reference intervals so that the TRH stimulation test can now be employed year round.
+However, due to poorly-determined seasonal effects on this test, it should not be used between July and November.
 TRH is currently unlicensed in the UK but can be supplied by LEH laboratory on request.
 Horses sometimes yawn, cough, show mild tremors or demonstrate flehmen response following TRH injection but no serious adverse effects have been reported.

-PPID is indicated by a post stimulation plasma ACTH value greater than 110 pg/mL at 10 minutes post TRH or a 30 minute test can be performed using a cutoff of 5pg/mL (N.B. as greater experience of this test is acquired, expect further refinement of reference intervals).
+PPID is indicated by a post stimulation plasma ACTH value greater than 110 pg/mL at 10 minutes post TRH or a 30 minute test can be performed using a cutoff of 65 pg/mL (N.B. as greater experience of this test is acquired, expect further refinement of reference intervals).